OPEN YOUR EYES TO THE

 NEARSIGHTEDNESS: A REAL CHILDREN’S HEALTH CONCERN

 Nearsightedness (myopia) is a common vision condition diagnosed during a basic eye exam.
 For those who are nearsighted, objects that are farther away appear blurry.
-Myopia is caused by genetics, as well as other environmental factors.
-For instance, staring at any object for too long can cause the eye to elongate — it’s this elongation that leads to myopia.
+Myopia can be caused by genetics, as well as other environmental factors, such as increased near work (homework, phones, tablets).
+These factors can cause elongation of the eye, and this elongation causes the prescription to increase.

 As parents, we must consider the effect myopia has on our children.
 As our children grow, myopia tends to get worse (the eye grows longer, the prescription climbs higher).
 As the prescription increases, health risks associated with higher levels of myopia also rise.
 These risks include a greater likelihood of developing retinal detachments, glaucoma, macular degeneration, and early cataracts.
-The good news is that thanks to Myopia Management, you can protect your children from landing on the wrong side of this statistic.
+At Professional Eyecare, we offer a Myopia Management program, which uses different techniques that can slow myopic progression by more than 50%

 Now considered a major health concern, myopia (nearsightedness) has increased by 66% in the United States since 1971.
-Onset can begin as early as age 6, and early detection is the key to prevention and reduction of potentially serious complications later in life.
+Onset often begins as young as age 6, and early detection is the key to prevention and reduction of potentially serious complications later in life.

 Myopia Increases the Risk of Serious, Sight Threatening Complications

-When left undiagnosed and untreated, myopia (nearsightedness) can lead to a host of complications, such as reduced ability to learn, and later in life:
+When left undiagnosed and untreated, myopia (nearsightedness) can lead to a host of complications later in life:

 Cataracts tend to develop sooner in nearsighted eyes.

-Nearsighted people are 2 to 3 times more likely to get glaucoma.
+Nearsighted people are 2 to 3 times more likely to develop glaucoma.

-An eye care professional can perform a simple examination to determine if the vision issues you’re experiencing are caused by myopia — and put a treatment plan in place that may prevent further complications associated with myopia.
+An eye care professional can perform an examination to determine if myopia is present and establish a plan that may prevent further complications associated with myopia.

 Sleep Shape (Orthokeratology)